nikos445/Linux-Lock-2FA-with-MQTT/README.md

-# PC LOCK with MQTT as 2FA Authentication.
+# Linux Lock with MQTT as 2FA Authentication.

+###### USE AT YOUR OWN RISK.
+IM NOT RESPONSIBLE OF ANY DAMAGE MAY OCCUR IN YOUR DEVICES.
+###### IT WILL DISABLE KEYBOARD, BLANK SCREEN and DISABLE MOUSE until you give access from MQTT

 ### Locking computer with 2FA mobile approval using MQTT cloud server.